pombreda/lepl/doc-src/manual/intro-4.rst

    This and the next section are fairly advanced.
 You may want to skip them on a first read through.

-It's easy, when showing a solution, to pretend that it's obvious and easy.
+It's easy, when showing a solution, to pretend that it's obvious.
 But try hiding the code above and then writing the parser yourself.
 It's not as simple as it looks.

 In this section I will show two possible mistakes you can make (mistakes that I made while testing the code for this tutorial).